This easy recipe for eggnog fudge is the perfect sweet treat for the holidays, and also makes a perfect last minute gift for that special someone!

 I haven’t yet gotten around to making the eggnog french toast I have been dreaming about, but I did want to get you this eggnog fudge before the holidays had come and gone, and here it, just in the Saint Nick of time.
 (See what I did there?)
 I do love my peppermint fudge at the holidays, but there is something about eggnog fudge that is even more holiday-festive even then peppermint.
 Let’s make it!

 - 2 cups granulated sugar

-- ½ tsp freshly grated nutmeg, plus a little more for the top of the fudge
+- 1/2 tsp nutmeg, plus a little more for the top of the fudge

 - One 7 ounce jar marshmallow creme

 - Line an 8 or 9-inch square pan with nonstick foil, leaving some extra coming over the sides to make it easier to lift out.

 - Put sugar, butter and eggnog in a large heavy pot over medium high heat and bring to a boil, stirring the whole time.